 ^^A flashback to a few weeks ago when we were sweating in 80 degrees.
 How naive was I to think it would last!?
 C’mon April!

 My patio is officially done, so I wanted to share some photos of it – especially before I start to plant things in the garden!
 Here’s the view from above.
-I absolutely love the shape of it, the idea for which came from the designer at Integrity Design + Build.
+I absolutely love the shape of it.

 You can see that I moved our deck furniture down to the patio, and up on the deck I now have a picnic table and umbrella.
 It’s so nice to be able to lounge below and eat above, just off the kitchen.